bangle-io/bangle-io/CONTRIBUTING.md

 - A utility class helper starts with `BU_` followed by the name of the helper, for example, `BU_my-helper`.

-- A css variable starts with `BV-` followed by the name of the variable, for example, `var(--BV-my-variable)`.
+- A css variable starts with `BV-` followed by the name of the variable, for example, `var(--BV-myVariable)`.

 ### Contexts